-We have been playing our asses of the last few months, and a lot of that playing time went into playing 2 player co-op games on the Sega MD/Genesis for the purpose of making this list (and for having great fun).
+We have been playing our asses off the last few months, and a lot of that playing time went into playing 2 player co-op games on the Sega MD/Genesis for the purpose of making this list.
 We have played a bunch of Sega MD in the past but never really delved into the co-op library, so after a lot of research and playing, we are finally ready to present you with what we think are the top 10 co-op experiences for the system.

 To meet the criteria the game has to have simultaneous multi-player where the 2 or more players are teammates.
 Games like Street Fighter and Mortal Kombat are not eligible, and same with games like the Sonic games where even though one player can play Tails, that player isn’t really contributing enough since the game always follows Sonic and Tails cannot die.

 This list is also just our opinion, so don’t freak out too much if you disagree with it 🙂

 Zombies Ate My Neighbors is a fun shooting game where you and your pal have to got through a buttload of stages and rescue all your neighbours from a zombie apocalypse to advance.
 You run around searching and have to be careful of enemies of multiple variety (zombies mainly).
 You get power ups, better weapons and health packs that are all essential for survival in the game.
 This game barely missed the SNES top 10 co-op list but barely makes it this time on the Mega Drive/Genesis list because maybe the SNES is the slightly better system for co-op play….maybe….

 Still, Zombies Ate My Neighbors is a fun, long, challenging game that is definitely worth your time.